Staying fit can benefit more than just your waistline. Good health can also bring more wealth your way by helping you save money.

 Other lifestyle changes to make if you want to save more money might include cutting out soda and alcohol, or dialing back on how often you consume them.
 Both could make you healthier while also leaving you more money to add to your savings.

 Eating out can be a serious budget buster.
-According to the Bureau of Labor Statistics Consumer Expenditure Survey, Americans spent nearly 44 percent of their total food budget on dining out in 2017, and spending on food outside of the home was up almost 7 percent from the year prior.
 Aside from draining your wallet, it’s easy to pack on the pounds if you’re not mindful of what you’re eating at your favorite restaurants.

-Anna Dunn Tabke, principal at Alpha Capital Management based in Atlanta, recommends meal planning when making lifestyle changes that will save you money.
+Anna Dunn Tabke, principal at an investment firm based in Atlanta, recommends meal planning when making lifestyle changes that will save you money.
 It can take some getting used to, she says, but it’s worth it—both for your health and your finances.

 “When we started meal planning, it would take us over an hour on Sunday to go through cookbooks and pick meals,” she says.
 “Now that we’ve been doing it for a few months, it only takes us 10 to 20 minutes and has saved us about 10 percent off our monthly grocery bill.”